Lower Merion Committee for Special Education

 - Attend CSE rep meetings to discuss future events and policy (2-3 meetings a year).

-Tasks to be completed before the event:
+Tasks to be completed before an event:

--Communicate the CSE-sponsored events (general meetings and brown bag lunches) to Publicity Chair Person or listserv editor.
-If it is an event that could benefit all families with children, as many of their events are, add flyer to be copied to Thursday envelope (elementaries).
-If you're a middle or high school rep, always post in the listservs.
+event that could benefit all families with children, as many of their events are, add flyer to be copied to Thursday envelope (elementaries).

 Tasks to be completed the day of the event: you may be asked to help with setting up for meetings or bringing snacks.